This is one of the most common questions I get as a guitar teacher:

 It’s usually because when people practice guitar, they usually just focus on scales.
 They memorize scale patterns, train their fingers to play scales up and down the fretboard backwards and forwards, and they get to the point where they can play scales pretty fast…

 So when it’s time to play an actual guitar solo… they end up just playing scales.
 And sure, sometimes a quick run up or down a scale can sound amazing in a solo, but if that’s all you’re doing, it’s going to get boring pretty quick.
 It’s going to be boring for you to play, and it’s going to be boring for the people you play for.

 Don’t get me wrong, scales are important.
-Practicing scales is essential for lead guitarists, but it’s only part of the equation.
+Practicing scales is essential if you want to play guitar solos like the pros, but it’s only part of the equation.

 You also need to create a catchy melody.
 You also need to think about how you “phrase” each lick during the solo.
 And you definitely need to find the best way to connect your licks together, so everything sounds as awesome as possible.

 After this lesson, you’ll be ready to start building your own guitar solos from the ground up.
 We’ll start with one of the most common things guitarists overlook: melody.